project-oak/oak/docs/oak_functions_abi.md

 [`ExtensionHandles`](https://github.com/project-oak/oak/blob/main/oak_functions/proto/abi.proto)
 are currently supported:

-- `TfHandle`: The Oak Functions runtime runs the TensorFlow model specified in the Oak Functions runtime configuration on the given input vector.
-The extesion returns an error if either the input vector was malformed or the decoding of the resulting inference failed.
-This is experimental, and only available with the unsafe version of the Oak Functions runtime.
-- `MetricsHandle`: The Oak Functions WebAssembly module reports the metric value `value` for a sum-based metric bucket identified by a `label` from the `ReportMetricsRequest`.
-The Oak Functions runtime attempts to interpret the bytes in the label buffer as a UTF-8 encoded string.
-If the decoding is successful, the string is used as a label to identify the bucket.
-If the bytes are not a valid UTF-8 string or the string does not match the label of a configured bucket the metric value will be ignored.

-  If differentially-private metrics are enabled in the configuration the aggregated bucket totals per label will be logged in batches after the required amount of noise has been added.
-Only buckets that are explicitly allowed in the configuration will be tracked and included in the results.

-  If metrics are reported for the same bucket multiple times in a single request only the last reported value will be used for that request.
-If values are not reported for some buckets during a request it will be treated as if values of 0 were reported for those buckets.

 - `LookupHandle`: The Oak Functions runtime retrieves a single (optional) item for the given key from the lookup data in-memory store of the Oak Functions runtime.
 If no item with the given key is found, it returns `None`.